luischitala/de-tech-challenge/README.md

-Both entities have two representations, the first is the Model, which is made by using SQLAlchemy and allows to the database layer to interact with data, and the second is the Schema (DTO) form using Pydantic, which allows to query the data.
+Both entities have two representations, the first is the Model, which is made by using SQLAlchemy and allows to the database layer to interact with data, and the second is the Schema (DTO) form using Pydantic, which allows to query and transfer data among other application layers.